etchzel/microservice-go-practice/README.md

 1. Make sure GOPATH is set (check with go env)
 2. Make sure GO111MODULE is on (check with go env)
-3. If not on, set by using:
+3. If not on, on terminal, set by using:

-        set GO111MODULE=on on terminal
+        set GO111MODULE=on

 4. Install the package using go get or go install
 5. Create go.mod file using: